m4ttsch/omscs-notes-notes/information-security/malicious-code.md

 Because a macro is an executable program, it can be infected by viruses just like any other executable programs.

-Macro viruses are unique in that users don’t typically expect a document to contain a virus.
+Macro viruses are unique in that users don't typically expect a document to contain a virus.
 As a result, attackers have had success spreading infected documents via email attachments.

 When an unsuspecting user clicks on the email attachment and opens the document, the macro executes, and the macro virus runs.

-The macro virus can perform malicious activities such as sending the infected document to every person in the user’s address book.
+The macro virus can perform malicious activities such as sending the infected document to every person in the user's address book.

 A macro virus can also copy its macro to the global macro file.
-Whenever a user opens a new document, this now global macro will be copied into the new document, meaning that all new documents on the user’s system will be infected.
+Whenever a user opens a new document, this now global macro will be copied into the new document, meaning that all new documents on the user's system will be infected.

 ## Types of Viruses Quiz
 ![](https://assets.omscs.io/133BBEDD-CE14-4ED3-A8ED-48F539E3E52B.png)